Lubbock County Court Records

 To request copies of civil case records from the County Clerk:

-3. Include payment of $1.00 per page plus $5.00 for certification if needed.
-Personal checks are accepted under $30.00 with a copy of the writer’s driver’s license and a phone number.
+- Include payment of $1.00 per page plus $5.00 for certification if needed.
+Personal checks under $30.00 are accepted with a copy of the writer's driver's license and a phone number.

 Civil case files are public records.
-Walk-in visitors may obtain copies at the County Clerk’s office during business hours: Monday through Friday, 8:30 a.m. to 4:30 p.m.
+Walk-in visitors can obtain copies at the County Clerk's office during business hours: Monday through Friday, 8:30 a.m. to 4:30 p.m.

 Electronic Filing

 Since July 1, 2014, all civil documents must be filed electronically through an approved service provider at eFileTexas.gov.
-Self-represented (pro se) parties may still file paper documents at the District Clerk’s Office in person.
+Self-represented (pro se) parties may still file paper documents in person at the District Clerk's Office.
 Civil case numbers follow the format DC-2023-CV-XXXX (using hyphens).
-For questions about e-filing, contact (806) 775-1577 or email agongora@lubbockcounty.gov.
+For e-filing questions, call (806) 775-1577 or email agongora@lubbockcounty.gov.

 District Clerk forms for civil, family, criminal, and miscellaneous matters are available on the county website.